 As a resource recipient, the Foundation adopted a portion of this guidance effective January 1, 2019, with no impact to its consolidated financial statements.
-As a resource provider, the Foundation will adopt the remaining guidance effective January 1, 2020.
-The Foundation is currently evaluating the impact of this standard in 2020.
-It is expected to have a material impact to the Foundation's consolidated financial statements, specifically to the grant liability and grant expense amounts.
+As a resource provider, the Foundation adopted the remaining guidance effective January 1, 2020 and applied changes on a modified prospective basis.
+Under this new guidance conditional grants are not recorded until grantees meet the terms of the conditions, resulting in a decrease in grants payable and grant expense in 2020.
+The Foundation had unfunded commitments related to conditional grant agreements of \$1,381,243 that were not included in grants payable as of December 31, 2020.

-(3) Related Parties
+(4) Related Parties

 The Foundation engages in charitable activities that are funded by a related party, the Trust.
 The Trust holds and manages investment assets, and makes grants to the Foundation as necessary, to carry out the Foundation's charitable goals.
 Neither entity controls the other; however, they have two of three trustees in common.
-In 2019 and 2018, the Trust made grants to the Foundation totaling \$5,851,675 and \$5,583,225, respectively.
+In 2020 and 2019, the Trust made grants to the Foundation totaling \$6,755,163 and \$5,851,675, respectively.

-(4) Beneficial Interest in Net Assets of Bill & Melinda Gates Foundation Trust
+(5) Beneficial Interest in Net Assets of Bill & Melinda Gates Foundation Trust

 The legal documents that formed the Trust obligate it to fund the Foundation in whatever dollar amounts are necessary to accomplish the Foundation's charitable purposes.
 This means that the Foundation has the legal right to demand any amount, up to the full net assets of the Trust, to achieve the Foundation's charitable goals.
-Because of the Foundation's legal right to call upon the assets of the Trust, the consolidated financial statements for the Foundation reflect a \$49,765,872 and \$46,792,949 beneficial interest in the net assets of the Trust as of December 31, 2019 and 2018, respectively.
+Because of the Foundation's legal right to call upon the assets of the Trust, the consolidated financial statements for the Foundation reflect a \$49,943,873 and \$49,765,872 beneficial interest in the net assets of the Trust as of December 31, 2020 and 2019, respectively.
 That interest is adjusted annually to reflect the changes in the net assets of the Trust and amounts transferred to the Foundation during the reporting period.

-The total changes in beneficial interest in the net assets of the Trust for the years ended December 31, 2019 and 2018 are summarized as follows:
+The total changes in beneficial interest in the net assets of the Trust for the years ended December 31, 2020 and 2019 are summarized as follows:

-2019 2018
+2020 2019

-Beginning balance \$ 46,792,949 50,747,487
+Beginning balance \$ 49,765,872 46,792,949

 Change in the net assets of the Trust before contributions

-to the Foundation 8,824,598 1,628,687
+to the Foundation 6,933,164 8,824,598

-Trust contributions to the Foundation (5,851,675) (5,583,225)
+Trust contributions to the Foundation (6,755,163) (5,851,675)

-Ending balance \$ 49,765,872 46,792,949
+Ending balance \$ 49,943,873 49,765,872

-(5) Liquidity
+(6) Liquidity